jimhopp-lookout/testlab/README.md

     @ui = ZTK::UI.new(:logger => @logger)
     @testlab = TestLab.new(:ui => @ui)

 Calling `TestLab.new` without a `:labfile` option will, by default, attempt to read `Labfile` from the current directory.
-This behaviour can be changed by passing the `:labfile` key with a path to your desired "Labfile" as the value to your `TestLab.new`.
+This behavior can be changed by passing the `:labfile` key with a path to your desired "Labfile" as the value to your `TestLab.new`.

-There are several easy accessors available to grab the first container and execure the command `uptime` on it via and SSH connection:
+There are several easy accessors available to grab the first container and execute the command `uptime` on it via and SSH connection:

     container = @testlab.containers.first
     container.ssh.exec(%(uptime))